From a request | laravel-data | Spatie

 app(SongData::class);

 We resolve a data object from the container, it's properties will allready be filled by the values of the request with matching key names.
+If the request contains data that is not compatible with the data object, a validation exception will be thrown.

-##Automatically inferring rules for properties
+### Automatically inferring rules for properties

 Since we have such strongly typed data objects, we can infer some validation rules from them.
-Rule inferrers will take
+Rule inferrers will take information about the type of the property and will create validation rules from that information.

-Rule inferrers are configured in the data.php
+Rule inferrers are configured in the `data.php` config file:

 'rule_inferrers' => [